Agent in Place: Plot summary

-Gentry secures a job inside Syria as a mercenary for a German-based private military company working with pro-regime army Desert Hawks Brigade, which will provide his cover as he works on rescuing Medina's son.
-He then arrives at the city of Latakia, and takes part in a convoy of Mukhabarat officials which, after surviving an ambush by local al Qaeda outfit Al Nusra Front, proceeds to the capital of Damascus.
-Since communication devices were not allowed in the military camp where he was staying, Court later steals a phone from an Arab soldier on a night out with his fellow contractors in order to contact Medina, instigating a barfight in the process.
-After she gives him the location of her house, he infiltrates her home and then extracts Jamal and Yasmin amidst gunfire from pursuing Syrian forces.

-Meanwhile, Sauvage identifies the location of the FSEU safehouse where Medina is being kept, which he relays to Drexler as well as Malik and his men.
-They infiltrate the estate, making Voland surrender himself to them and killing Tarek in the process.
-Rima manages to let Medina escape and then sets fire to the house; she was also killed.
-As Drexler and his henchmen leave the burning building, Sauvage and Malik find Medina running away and then capture her.
+Gentry secures a job as a contractor for a German-based private military company working with the Desert Hawks Brigade, a pro-Azzam militia, which serves as his cover as he enters Syria.
+He arrives at Latakia and joins a convoy with Mukhabarat officers that survives an ambush by the local Al-Qaeda outfit Al Nusra Front before proceeding to Damascus.
+From there, Gentry makes contact with Medina, who gives him the location of her residence, where he extracts Jamal and Yasmin amidst gunfire from pursuing Syrian forces.
+Meanwhile, Drexler finds the location of the safe house where Medina is being kept at La Brosse through French police captain Henri Sauvage.
+He forces Voland to surrender and let Malik and his men search the house, killing Tarek in the process.
+Rima manages to let Medina escape and sets fire to the house before Malik kills her.
+As Drexler and his henchmen flee the burning safe house, Sauvage and Malik find Medina and capture her.

-Court calls Voland and informs him of the successful extraction, but the French intelligence officer tells him about what had happened in the safehouse.
-Gentry becomes livid, but later offers to assassinate President Azzam in an effort to salvage the failed operation.
-Voland agrees to let Gentry be his agent in place in Syria, as long as he arranges for the extraction of Jamal and Yasmin out of the country.
-Court then lets Jamal and Yasmin stay in the home of Syrian doctor Shawkat Saddiqi, who is a friend of the Halabys.

-Court maintains his cover as a mercenary.
-Amidst clearing a ruined refinery with his fellow contractors, Court gathers information about President Azzam's upcoming trip to a Russian military base in Palmyra from a Desert Hawks battalion command post stationed there.
-Afterwards, Court tries to alert the nearby enemy to his team's presence in order to use the impending gunfight as a diversion to contact Voland about the intel.
-However, he was captured by a Special Forces unit in the ensuing firefight.

-Meanwhile, Drexler, Sauvage, Medina, and Malik and his men arrive in Athens, Greece to smuggle themselves back to Syria.
-As they prepare to board the ship for Damascus, Drexler tries to carry out his plan, which is to kill his companions and then escape the Mukhabarat operatives who were waiting for them.
-However, his plan goes awry when Sauvage shoots him, knocking him unconscious; still, the French police officer was also killed by the Swiss.
-Meanwhile, Voland, who had tracked the group to the Greek port, rescues Medina from the firefight.
-Drexler is then left to be rescued by the Syrian operatives waiting in the ship bound for Syria.
+Gentry informs Voland about the successful extraction of Jamal, but the latter tells him about Medina's abduction.
+Court decides to assassinate Azzam to salvage the failed operation.
+He leaves Jamal and Yasmin with Syrian doctor Shawkat Saddiqi, a friend of the Halabys, and maintains his cover as a mercenary.
+While clearing a ruined refinery with his fellow contractors, Gentry gathers information about Azzam's upcoming trip to a Russian military base in Palmyra.
+Court tries to alert the nearby enemy to his team's presence as a diversion so that he can inform Voland.
+However, he is captured by a Special Forces unit in the ensuing firefight.
+Meanwhile, Drexler, Sauvage, Medina, Malik and his men arrive in Athens, Greece to smuggle themselves back to Syria.
+As they prepare to board the ship for Damascus, Drexler tries to carry out his plan, which is to kill Medina and fake his death.
+However, he is shot unconscious by Sauvage, whom he also shoots dead.
+Voland, who had followed them, rescues Medina, as Drexler is rescued by Mukhabarat operatives waiting at the ship bound for Syria.